-Getting started with Google Analytics tool is as simple as starting a Gmail account online.
-Sign up for a free account or if you already have an account just login to your account.
+Getting started with the Google Analytics tool is as simple as starting a Gmail account online.
+Sign up for a free account or if you already have an account just log in to your account.

 Once you are logged in ensure that you are on the home page by looking at the small house icon on the orange bar in the left side top corner of the page.

 If you haven’t already added your site to this page, then add your website to your account.

 - Click Admin on the orange bar in the right-side top corner of the page.